kubeflow/website/content/docs/pipelines/standalone-deployment-gcp.md

 ## Deploying Kubeflow Pipelines standalone to an existing cluster

-1. Deploy latest version of Kubeflow Pipelines:
+1. Deploy the latest version of Kubeflow Pipelines:

     ```
     export PIPELINE_VERSION={{% pipelines/latest-version %}}